Blind Spots in the Sun at ruruhaus (documenta fifteen) & art in public space

 But this cascading scheme didn’t stop there.
 Through facebook’s auto-generated recommendations users got steered towards radicalization without their own action.
 This explains in part how large parts of the Republican Party were pushed towards extremist views.

-‘Carol’s Journey’: What Facebook knew about how it radicalized users.
+The machinations are detailed in the article ‘Carol’s Journey’: What Facebook knew about how it radicalized users.

 It tells the story of how a researcher at facebook created a profile of a fictitious “test user” named Carol, who had “indicated an interest in politics, parenting and Christianity and followed a few of her favorite brands, including Fox News and then-President Donald Trump.